carterfort/pgh-blotter-old/readme.md

 ##Installation

-Use `git clone` to pull this repo down, then run `composer install` to fetch the rest of the Laravel framework.
+Run `git clone https://github.com/carterfort/pgh-blotter.git` to pull this repo down, then run `composer install` to fetch the rest of the Laravel framework.

+You can learn more about [Composer here](http://getcomposer.org).

 Laravel requires PHP, Mcrypt and a database.
 It's pre-configured to use MySQL, but you can learn more about switching it [here](http://laravel.com).